Join us in changing lives and building communities.

 Film, Archives, and Community Theatre (FACT) Program

-The FACT program shall also build upon the long history of partnerships among community groups and concerned individuals that have served historically silenced communities for decades, particularly the immigrant workers, elderly, youth, women, children, disabled, and LGBTQ segments.
 By continuing collaborative initiatives through the FACT program, KOI Institute aims to participate actively in cultivating a cultural movement where storytelling serves as a force for justice, collective memory, and self-determination.

 A2-STEM-LEAF (Arts Approach to Science-Technology-Math Learning Enrichment Across Families) Program

-This program shall utilize the foundational elements of cultural work, i.e., using the integrated-arts approach to interrogate, analyze, and challenge assumptions about our communities or the larger world around us and creatively figure out solutions to problems confronted by our families, neighborhoods, or society, in promoting learning enrichment in the STEM (Science-Technology-Engineering-Math) fields among marginalized communities and families.
+This program shall utilize the foundational elements of cultural work, i.e., using the integrated-arts approach to interrogate, analyze, and challenge assumptions about our communities or the larger world around us and creatively figure out solutions to problems confronted by our families, neighborhoods, or society, in promoting learning enrichment in the STEM (Science-Technology-Engineering-Math) fields among communities and families.

 Program activities will focus on using innovative methodologies pioneered by organizations such MathXplorers (mathxplorers.org) and CIRCA-STEAM (circasteam.science) such as storytelling for developing critical thinking and joy in learning complex math and science concepts.